 The Leash Boss Traffic Handle is a short leash measuring in at just 1 foot or 1.5 feet, depending on the model chosen, and features a great handle for those with arthritic hands.
 It is primarily designed for use in crowded or dangerous areas (such as near cars), but the handle’s unique design means that it’ll also work well for those who have trouble gripping a traditional leash.

 The Leash Boss’s handle is very rigid and will not flex or bend, making it easier for you to keep a secure grip on your pup.
 The handle features a solid plastic core, which is covered with soft padded foam to keep your hand comfortable during even the longest walks.

 The Leash Boss uses 1-inch-wide nylon webbing, and it is made with only premium-quality components.
 It is available in three different colors, and it’s backed by the manufacturer’s 5-year warranty.
 Note that Leash Boss also makes a double-handled model for those with larger dogs.

-The “Lend Me a Hand” Padded Dog Leash is another product specifically designed to help those with arthritis keep their dog safe.
+The VOOPET Padded Dog Leash is another product that can help those with arthritis keep their dog safe.

-The “Lend Me a Hand” Padded Leash is available in five different colors, so you can find one that’ll match your pup’s collar (as well as her sense of style).
+This leash is available in several different colors, so you can find one that’ll match your pup’s collar (as well as her sense of style).

 The Friends Forever Rope Leash is a slip-lead-style leash, which you can use without having to futz around with any snaps or connectors.
 Simply slip the lead over your dog’s neck, slide the leather tab into place, and head out the door.